argenkiwi/argenkiwi.github.io/source/_posts/Interactors-with-Retrofit-and-RxJava.md

 }
 ```

 We added an _RxJava_ adapter to enable _Retrofit_ to return `Observable` objects from its _Services_.
-We included the _GSon_ converter only because the endpoint we are going to use in this example returns responses in the _JSON_ format.
+We included the _Gson_ converter only because the endpoint we are going to use in this example returns responses in the _JSON_ format.

 Retrofit Services
 -----------------